1. Have a clearly defined goal.

 22. Don’t train to failure.

 This fries your CNS, increases the likelihood of injury and makes it harder to recover from one workout tot he next.
+Leave a rep in the tank.

 23. Incorporate more static gymnastic holds.